chrisgrieser/alfred-bibtex-citation-picker/README.md

 - bracketed citekey

 > __Note__
 > Not all formats support all citation-related features.
-For example, adding Page numbers as well as inline-citations are not supported for Latex, Wikilinks, and Tags, and iA Writer does not support multiple citations.
+For example, adding Page numbers as well as inline-citations are not supported for Latex, Wikilinks, and Tags; and iA Writer does not support multiple citations.

 ### Other Format Customizations
 If you want to use a format that is not available, you can customize the format yourself by changing the workflow environment variables starting with `_format`.
 (Tutorial: [How to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment))